 This story is a mixture of both.

-I’m one of those people who will try anything once, I definitely don’t want to miss out on anything!
-But, I’m honestly scared of pretty much everything, I act pretty brave and definitely don’t let this stop me because who wants fear to run your life and cripple you to amazing opportunities?
+I’m one of those people who will try anything once.
+I definitely don’t want to miss out on anything, but I’m honestly scared of pretty much everything, too.
+I act brave and don’t let this stop me because who wants fear to run your life and cripple you to amazing opportunities?

 We met our surfing instructor at Kitty Hawk Kites in Rodanthe (which has super cute sweatshirts if you’re ever in the area).

-From there we drove to our surfing location right down the street and suited up in the wetsuits and grabbed our provided boards before trekking onto the beach.
+From there we drove to our surfing location right down the street and suited up in the wetsuits.
+We grabbed our provided boards before trekking onto the beach.

-We briefly practiced getting up on our boards on the beach, which took all of five minutes and then we went straight into the ocean.
-I guess I thought we’d practice a bit longer but practicing on the beach was a bit awkward and I knew I was going to be awful no matter how much practice I had.
+We briefly practiced getting up on our boards on the beach – for all of five minutes – and then we went straight into the ocean.
+I guess I thought we’d practice a bit longer but practicing on the beach was a bit awkward.

 I snowboard in the winter and figured surfing would be like snowboarding so I wouldn’t have much struggle.